 Fusing economic approaches with large data set analytic capabilities, the Center for Health Systems Effectiveness (CHSE) researches health care service delivery with the aim of improving the value of our health care system and "bending the curve" of health care spending growth.

-Our goal is to produce analyses that enable policy makers and other stakeholders to push toward high-value health care, bridging silos to drive change.
-We actively partner with collaborators who include:
+Our analyses enable policy makers and other stakeholders to push toward high-value health care, bridging silos to drive change.
+We partner with collaborators who include:

 - Oregon Health Authority